 Understanding the reluctance to ask for help when disciplinary measures could ensue, the Sanctuary Policy allows students to do so without invoking a disciplinary response.
 Helping a fellow student who has been compromised by the effects of alcohol or drugs may be life-saving.

-The Sanctuary Policy is invoked when a student or a student’s friend makes the request, either in person or with a telephone call to the Health Center.
-At any time, but especially after curfew, when dormitories are locked and alarmed, students may request Sanctuary for himself/herself or another student.
-Security will be asked to escort the student to the Health Center.
-If a faculty member intervenes at any point after the initial phone call, Sanctuary will remain intact and no disciplinary response will ensue, although the faculty member would be obligated to notify the Dean of Students.
+The Sanctuary Policy is invoked when a student or a student’s peer makes the request, either in person or with a telephone call to the Health Center.
+At any time, but especially after curfew, when dormitories are locked and alarmed, students may request Sanctuary for themselves or another student.
+Security will be asked to escort the student(s) to the Health Center.
+Even if an employee intervenes at some point after the initial phone call, Sanctuary will remain intact, and no disciplinary response will ensue.

 Getting Help for Friends

 At any time, a student may identify to a dean any other students who may be struggling with drugs or alcohol—or who may otherwise be at risk.
 In this case, the students at risk would be admitted to the Health Center under Sanctuary, without a disciplinary response.